 Having a slightly smaller design means the Razor Book 13 will have less battery than the M1 MacBook (55WH vs 58WH).
 However, this difference isn’t that significant, so I think there is no winner here!

+But, it’s tough to complete with the M1 MacBook Pro which lasts for up to 17 hours when web browsing and up to 20 hours when watching movies.
 Additionally, we finally have a nice slim charging brick that comes with a Razor laptop this time.

 The base model of Razer Book 13 has 256GB storage, 8GB RAM, and the 11th-generation Core i5 Intel chip.
 And, it is priced at $1199, which is $100 cheaper than the 2020 M1 MacBook Pro ($1299) with the same RAM and storage specs.